 You should file the documents to open a probate in the court located in the Alaska judicial district in which the deceased person lived at the time of his or her death.

-Next, figure out the court location within a judicial district by referring to the Superior Court Locations by Judicial District PDF information.
+Next, figure out the court location within a judicial district by scrolling down on the community chart to the Superior Court Locations by Judicial District information.

 If the person who died did not live in Alaska, you may file the probate in any Alaska judicial district in which the person owned property or in any judicial district in which an Alaska fiduciary lives or does business if the fiduciary controls property owned by the person who died.